Carbon vs. Aluminum Wheels: Pros & Cons Compared

 What Are Aluminum Wheels?

 Aluminum bicycle wheels use aluminum rims instead of carbon.
-They are mostly shallow because deep-section aluminum wheels would be heavy.
+They are mostly shallow because deep-section aluminum wheels would be too heavy.

 Mavic Aksium aluminum rim detail.